-the amount you can deduct for meals and entertainment, is subject to a 50% limit, discussed later.
-If you are a sole proprietor, or are filing as a single member limited liability company, deduct the reimbursement on line 24b, Schedule C (Form 1040) or line 2, Schedule C-EZ (Form 1040).
+How to deduct.
+You can claim a deduction for travel, meals, and entertainment expenses if you reimburse your employees for these expenses under an accountable plan.
+Generally, the amount you can deduct for meals and entertainment, is subject to a 50% limit, discussed later.
+If you are a sole proprietor, or are filing as a single member limited liability company, deduct the travel reimbursement on line 24a and the deductible part of the meals and entertainment reimbursement on line 24b, Schedule C (Form 1040).